-How to solve the problem: Use low-volume keywords to promote your search campaigns.
+How to handle the issue: Use mid- and low-volume keywords to promote your search campaigns.
 For example, “black boots high-heel 15-inch” or “women’s blue shoes leather.”

 By bidding on keywords with lower volume, you can increase the relevance of your ads, get a higher CTR, and reduce CPC.

-To expand your keyword list, use the PromoNavi Keyword Planner.
+To expand your keyword list, use PromoNavi’s Keyword Planner.
 Choose a targeted country and enter basic keywords (e.g. product or product category name.)
-The tool finds relevant phrase-match keywords, related keywords, and Google autocompletion.
+The tool finds relevant phrase-match keywords, related keywords, and Google autocompletions.

 Let’s say you sell bed mattresses and have launched a campaign for the broad match keyword “buy a mattress.”
 As a result, your ad is displayed for queries like “buy air mattresses,” “buy dog mattresses,” and “buy beach mattresses.”
 So you get a low CTR, irrelevant clicks, and waste your budget.

-How to solve the problem: Add negative keywords to your ad group, campaign, and account.
+How to handle the issue: Add negative keywords to your ad group, campaign, and account.